sagar87/tensorsignatures/docs/tutorials.rst

 To summarize, in this section we created a simulated SNV tensor using the :obj:`tensorsignatures.util.TensorSignatureData` class.
-TensorSignatures features the characterization of mutational processes across an arbitrary number of genomic dimensions and states, but requires the user specify transcription and replication as the first two dimension, and base substitutions and samples in the last two.
-Input data for TensorSignatures has to obey con
+TensorSignatures features the characterization of mutational processes across an arbitrary number of genomic dimensions and states, but requires the user structure their input array in specified manner.
+The SNV count tensor must contain transcriptional and replicational variants in the first two dimension, and specify base substitutions as well as samples in the last two dimensions.
+W

 Plotting the trinucleotide profile of the first samples reveals that samples